dmakvh/eureka/Configuring-Eureka-in-AWS-Cloud.md

-In AWS Cloud, instances come and go.T his means you cannot identify Eureka servers with a standard hostname or an IP Address.
+In AWS Cloud, instances come and go.
+This means you cannot identify Eureka servers with a standard hostname or an IP Address.
 But, since Eureka Servers are the ones that help you identify other services with changing hostnames, you need a standard set of well identifiable addresses for Eureka Servers.

 That is where AWS EC2 Elastic IP addresses come in handy.
 [This](http://aws.amazon.com/articles/1346) is a must read if you have not heard about Elastic IP addresses before.